128technology/docs/docs/config_ha.md

 ```

 ## Migrating from Standalone to HA
-For an established standalone router of one node, converting it to be highly available requires configuring a second node within the 128T configuration (PCLI or GUI).
+For an established standalone router of one node, converting it to be highly available requires configuring a second node within the SSR configuration (PCLI or GUI).

 :::note
 Converting an existing router from standalone to HA will require downtime, and is therefore only to be undertaken during a maintenance window, as applicable.